emilyrose/ravejs/people/johnny.md

 ### code
 Johnny has written many low-level signal processing (DSP) modules for JavaScript in general, and the Web Audio API, and a few for webcam/canvas/video.
 He uses them for live coding music and visuals, and to produce samples and songs.
 Eventually these modules will used to create musical interfaces and bespoke synthesizers.

-These two "beta" tracks were coded directly in Javascript, one live in the browser:
+These two "beta" tracks were coded entirely in Javascript, one live in the browser:

 [theegress betmins premix](https://soundcloud.com/johnnyscript/theegress-betamins-premix)